osmandapp/docs/content/osmand/plugins/trip-recording.md

 {% default %}

 The Trip recording plugin is needed for recording new tracks.
-It is possible to do either with the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget), or the Trip recording option in the menu.
-Both are added to the app with the Trip recording plugin.
+It is possible to do either with the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget), or with the Trip recording option in the menu.
+Both are added to the app by the Trip recording plugin.

 ![Enable / Disable Plugin iOS](/assets/images/plugins/enable_disable_plugin_ios.png) ![Enable / Disable Plugin Android](/assets/images/plugins/enable_disable_plugin_android.png)